ShamilaWije/Arduino_MIDI_CASIO_MA-150/README.md

 <img src="./Schematics/schematic_1.png" width="600">

-After you connect every according to this schematics upload the code to arduino,
+After you connect everything according to this schematics upload the code to arduino,

 Use this software to creat a MIDI port in windows https://www.tobias-erichsen.de/software/loopmidi.html